-How do confront my child about his/her drug use?
+How to confront my child about drug use?

 To discover that your child might be on drugs knocks the wind out of most parents.
 Feelings of shock, anger, sadness and confusion are normal.
 You might feel completely overwhelmed and unsure of how to handle it.
 You fear the confrontation and the blow-out it will cause; fear to lose your child and lose their trust.

 If you don’t think your child’s drug use is serious because it just began, consider that it only takes one overdose to die. – American Addiction Centres

 You need to search.

 Here are a few pointers to guide you through it:

 When you first realize there is a problem